bloomberg/chromium.bb/native_client_sdk/src/doc/cds2014/cpp.rst

 Remarkably, not everyone enjoys the primal illusion of fire.

-Your task in this codelab is to transform the rising fire effect you see before you, into a beautiful, tranquil waterfall.
+Your task in this codelab is to transform the rising fire effect you see before you into a beautiful, tranquil waterfall.
 This will require digging into some C++ code.

 Before you begin, you'll want to copy our fire program to a new name,